lcompilers/lpython/doc/src/installation.md

 pip install .
 ```
 Now the `lfortran` environment has the `lfort` compiler available, you can
-start the interactive prompt using `./lfort`, or see the command line options
+start the interactive prompt by executing `lfort`, or see the command line
-using `./lfort -h`.
+options using `lfort -h`.

 Optional: run tests:
 ```bash